solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-02-02-CloudDeploy-AppSvc/README.md

     cd "C:\labfiles\microsoft-postgresql-developer-guide"

     #remove current git setup
-    # If you see an error that the path does not exist, ignore it
+    # If and error that the path does not exist displays, ignore it
     remove-item .git -force -Recurse

     cd "C:\labfiles\microsoft-postgresql-developer-guide\sample-php-app"

     #remove current git setup
-    # If you see an error that the path does not exist, ignore it
+    # If and error that the path does not exist displays, ignore it
     remove-item .git -force -Recurse

     git init
-    # If you see an error that there is no such remote 'origin' or 'azure', ignore it
+    # If an error that there is no such remote 'origin' or 'azure', ignore it
     git remote rm origin
     git remote rm azure